Volunteer

 Boutique Assistants

-Boutique assistants work in our Boutique assisting customers in a fast-paced retail sales environment, tagging merchandise and keeping the front of the store stocked and tidy.
+Boutique Assistants work in our Boutique assisting customers in a fast-paced retail sales environment, tagging merchandise, and keeping the front of the store stocked and tidy.

 Special Requirements: Must be comfortable with cash handling.
 Experience with cash, debit and credit card transactions and operating an iPad-based POS system is an asset but not essential.
+Lifting of objects weighing 25lbs may be required.

 Concession Server